Master of Administration in Justice Involved Care Curriculum

 Core Courses and Descriptions

-Introduction to Correctional Health Care (3 credit hours) This course will review and assess the U.S. criminal justice system; examine the policies and structures that create and sustain/maintain the correctional health care system; explore the components that frame the correctional standard of health care; and evaluate challenges faced by correctional health care professionals.
+Introduction to Correctional Health Care (3 credit hours) is an overview of the the U.S. criminal justice system and examine the policies and structures that create and sustainthe correctional health care system; explore the components that frame the correctional standard of health care; and evaluate challenges faced by correctional health care professionals.

 Foundations of Health and Social Justice (3 credit hours) Introduces students to the core principles of health equity research.
 Covers topics such as defining health equity, engaging community and policy stakeholders, patient-centeredness, cultural competence, and dissemination of research findings.
-Content will recognize different geographic, cultural, and social contexts where health inequities occur.
+Content will identify various geographic, cultural, and social contexts where health inequities occur.